 Continue to receive security updates for the Ubuntu base OS, critical software packages and infrastructure components with Extended Security Maintenance (ESM).
-Depending upon the LTS release, ESM provides three to five additional years of security maintenance, enabling an organization's continuous vulnerability management.
+ESM provides five additional years of security maintenance, enabling an organization's continuous vulnerability management.

 ESM is available through an Ubuntu Advantage for Infrastructure subscription for physical servers, virtual machines, containers and desktops, and is free for personal use.
-On the public cloud, Ubuntu Pro premium images are optimised for AWS and Azure, and provide security maintenance for high and critical CVEs for the entire collection of software packages shipped with Ubuntu.
+ESM is also included in the Ubuntu Pro premium images that are optimised for the public cloud, and these also provide security maintenance for high and critical CVEs for the entire collection of software packages shipped with Ubuntu.

 Is Ubuntu 16.04 LTS still supported beyond April 2021?

-ESM continues security updates for high and critical CVEs (Common Vulnerabilities and Exposures), in:
+ESM continues security updates and kernel livepatching for high and critical CVEs (Common Vulnerabilities and Exposures).

 ESM on Azure, AWS and Google Cloud with Ubuntu Pro

-If you are running Ubuntu 16.04 LTS images on the public cloud and are looking for continued security coverage with ESM, it is recommended to launch new, Ubuntu Pro images for Azure, AWS and Google Cloud (GCP coming soon).
-Ubuntu Pro images are paid, premium images that are optimised and priced for the cloud, with security and compliance features built in.
+If you are running Ubuntu 16.04 LTS images on the public cloud and are looking for continued security coverage with ESM, it is recommended to launch new, Ubuntu Pro images for Azure, AWS and Google Cloud.
+Ubuntu Pro images are paid, premium images that are optimised and priced for the cloud, with security and compliance features built-in.